Native bees

 What are the advantages of the grant system?

-1. Priority on hives - schools get priority on new hives as they’re created each year.
+1. Priority on hives - schools get priority on the new hives created each year.

 2. Ownership - through the grant system the school owns their hive, giving them freedom to do more with their hive and removing the obligation of having the hive split every two years.